Below you will find some of the most commonly asked questions about hair loss, thinning hair and scalp disorders.

 An hour consultation with a member of the team starts from £50, to be paid in advance when booking.
 A consultation with Simone is 90 minutes to two hours long and costs £150, with a follow-up consultation at £50 (which is non-refundable).
 Free consultations are available to cancer patients (hospital paperwork must be provided).

-Contact Simone Thomas Trichology Clinics in Poole & Bournemouth
+Contact Simone Thomas Trichology Clinic in Bournemouth